 Where: Juicy Lucy BBQ, 809 Father Capodanno Blvd., Midland Beach, Staten Island

 What to expect: Head to Staten Island’s eastern shore for dinner and a movie all in one.
 Barbecue restaurant Juicy Lucy BBQ hosts this screening series in its adjacent parking lot, so moviegoers can order dishes like Texas-style brisket and pork candy bites during screenings.
 Movie selections tend to include family-friendly picks and modern classics.
-Check back for 2021 dates and showtimes.
+Tickets are $45 per car.

 Where: New York Hall of Science, Flushing, Queens

-What to expect: Rooftop Films’ drive-in location, on the grounds of Flushing Meadows Corona Park, screens a mix of popular flicks and cult classics.
-They host fun double features like Fast Times at Ridgemont High followed by Dazed and Confused (March 27), as well as stand-alone gems like Japanese anime film Your Name (April 11).
+What to expect: Rooftop Films’ drive-in location—on the grounds of Flushing Meadows Corona Park, with the Hall of Science’s Rocket Park in the background—screens a mix of popular flicks and cult classics.
+They host fun double features, stand-alone gems and the occasional night focused on short films.
 Tickets are $35–$45 per car (up to five passengers).
 Movies are presented in partnership with the Museum of the Moving Image and NYSCI.

 Radial Park at Halletts Point Play